uid65534/web-sec-academy/readme.md

 # Logic flaws
 ### [Infinite money logic flaw](lab/logic-flaws/examples/logic-flaws-infinite-money)
 Automates the process of adding gift cards to your cart, applying the discount coupon, purchasing and redeeming the gift cards until you have enough funds to purchase the target product.
+Then, it purchases the target product to solve the lab.

 # Authentication